biocore/qiime/doc/scripts/filter_by_metadata.rst

 **Examples:**

-The following command can be used, where all options are passed (using the resulting OTU file from `make_otu_table.py <./make_otu_table.html>`_, the original Fasting_Map.txt, and keeping only the Control sequences in the Treatment field) with the resulting data being written to seqs_otus.txt.filtered.xls and Fasting_Map.txt.filtered.xls:
+The following command can be used, where all options are passed (using the resulting OTU file from `make_otu_table.py <./make_otu_table.html>`_, the original Fasting_Map.txt, and keeping only the Control sequences in the Treatment field) with the resulting data being written to otu_table.txt.filtered.xls and Fasting_Map.txt.filtered.xls:

 ::

-	filter_by_metadata.py -i seqs_otus.txt -m Fasting_Map.txt -s 'Treatment:Control'
+	filter_by_metadata.py -i otu_table.txt -m Fasting_Map.txt -s 'Treatment:Control'

 Some variations (not so useful on this dataset, but more useful on larger datasets) are: